Direct Mail Marketing: How Much Does Direct Mail Cost?

 The upfront cost of getting your design done in-house can be absolutely nothing.
 It is the least expensive approach and perhaps the best option for any company.
 Moreover, if you have to design something very basic like invoices, you can easily get it done in-house.
 The DIY way of doing things will not only save you a lot of money but also help you get your designs ready quicker.
 From the cost savings angle, hiring someone full-time to get all your designs done is also a smart option if you regularly conduct direct mail campaigns.
 Some companies already have at least one graphic designer as an employee; such firms can just get the artwork ready through them.
 Keeping these things in mind, the cost of in-house designing can be boiled down to zero.

 Several direct mail templates are available online, and you can purchase them for a few dollars.
 The average rate per template starts at $10.
 If there is no designer within your firm, this is your second-best option.
 In terms of direct mail marketing cost, professionally designed templates are also an affordable option.
-There are different templates available for postcards, letters, invoices, checks, and other documents.
+There are different templates available for banks, real estate, healthcare, and financial services to mail postcards, letters, invoices, checks, and other documents.
 So, you can check out the available templates and select one.
 These templates allow you to work with some well-performing artworks that suit your brand image and justify your direct mail messaging.

 3. Hiring a Professional